mlexchange/mlex_tf_ddim/README.md

 The changelog:

-- added capability to diffuse noise (as well as denoise) to an arbitrary level
+- added capability to diffuse noise (and denoise) to (from) an arbitrary level
 - support resuming training from the saved checkpoint
 - added a dataloader and preprocessing pipeline
-- added saving options for training history and generated images
+- added saving options for training history and the generated images